 The Net First Platinum

 card gives you a credit line as large as $500.
 Although the card boasts a 0.00% APR, you should know that it charges a monthly membership fee of $24.95.
 The high monthly fee means that this card can be a credit-building tool, but when possible, you should look to upgrade to another card.

-3. Credit One Bank® Unsecured Visa® for Rebuilding Credit
+3. Credit One Bank® Platinum Visa® for Rebuilding Credit

-The Credit One Bank® Unsecured Visa® for Rebuilding Credit is one of the few cards for people with bad credit that offers rewards.
-With this credit card, you can earn up to 1% cash back rewards on eligible gas, grocery purchases and mobile phone service, internet, cable and satellite TV services, terms apply.
-Depending on your credit, you could be eligible for an annual fee of anywhere from $0 - $99.
+The Credit One Bank® Platinum Visa® for Rebuilding Credit is one of the few cards for people with bad credit that offers rewards.
+With this credit card, you can earn 1% cash back rewards on eligible gas, grocery purchases and mobile phone service, internet, cable and satellite TV services, terms apply.
+Depending on your credit, you could be eligible for an annual fee of anywhere from $75/$99.

 Getting a card